1964 NCAA University Division baseball tournament

-The 1964 NCAA University Division baseball tournament was played at the end of the 1964 NCAA University Division baseball season to determine the national champion of college baseball.
+The 1964 NCAA University Division baseball tournament was played at the end of the 1964 NCAA University Division baseball season in the United States to determine the national champion of college baseball.
 The tournament concluded with eight teams competing in the College World Series, a double-elimination tournament in its eighteenth year.
 Eight regional districts sent representatives to the College World Series with preliminary rounds within each district serving to determine each representative.
 These events would later become known as regionals.
 Each district had its own format for selecting teams, resulting in 21 teams participating in the tournament at the conclusion of their regular season, and in some cases, after a conference tournament.
 The College World Series was held in Omaha, NE from June 8 to June 18.
 The eighteenth tournament's champion was Minnesota, coached by Dick Siebert.
 The Most Outstanding Player was Joe Ferris of third place Maine.

 Regionals

 The opening rounds of the tournament were played across seven district sites across the country, each consisting of a field of two to four teams.
 Each district tournament, except District 2 and District 5, was double-elimination.
 The winners of each district advanced to the College World Series.

 Bold indicates winner. * indicates extra innings.